-Net cash provided by operations was \$2.1 billion in 2021, compared with \$1.9 billion of net cash provided in 2020.
-The \$221 million increase in cash flow was due to the growth in operations and the net impact of timing differences in government receivables and payables.
+Net cash provided by operations was \$773 million in 2022, compared with \$2,119 million in 2021.
+The \$1,346 million decrease in 2022 cash flow was mainly due to the net impact of timing differences in government receivables and payables, including larger risk adjustment payments made in 2022 for the Marketplace 2021 plan year and payment for Medicaid minimum MLR and risk corridor settlements related to prior plan years.